rackerlabs/rackspace-how-to/content/cloud-servers/checking-linux-file-permissions-with-ls.md

 In the preceding examples, the first character in each list was either a dash (-) or the letter `d`.

 -   A dash (-) indicates that the file is a regular file.
-That's the sort of file that you'll usually work with when you're saving some text or running a command.
--   The letter `d` indicates that the file is a directory, which are basically a special kind of file.
+-   The letter `d` indicates that the file is a directory, which is basically a special kind of file.
 Knowing that makes it easier to think of that first slot in the full directory listing as the *file type*.

 #### Another file type: symlink

-A special file type that you will see frequently is a symlink, sometimes called a soft link.
+A special file type that you might see is a symlink, sometimes called a soft link.
 It begins with a lowercase `L`, as shown in the following example: